Tanushree-Dey/FoodTrends-Understanding-Customer-Preferences-in-FB/README.md

 <img width="1415" height="801" alt="image" src="https://github.com/user-attachments/assets/432d8bc8-2c79-4a9f-bc17-3c55fd6112cd" />

 ## Tools & Technologies
-- Power BI used to build interactive dashboards and visual reports
+- Power BI used to build interactive dashboards and visual reports.
-- Excel dataset used for data preparation
+- Excel dataset used for data preparation.
-- DAX functions applied to create custom calculations and KPIs
+- DAX functions applied to create custom calculations and KPIs.
 ## Design Approach
-- Followed a clean and user-friendly layout to improve readability
+- Followed a clean and user-friendly layout to improve readability.
-- Used visuals that make data easy to understand at a glance
+- Used visuals that make data easy to understand at a glance.
-- Focused on showing insights clearly rather than overloading information
+- Focused on showing insights clearly rather than overloading information.
 - Ensured dashboards are interactive for better user exploration.
 ## Key Learnings
-- Learned how to turn raw data into meaningful insights
+- Learned how to turn raw data into meaningful insights.
-- Gained experience in choosing effective visuals for different data types
+- Gained experience in choosing effective visuals for different data types.
-- Improved understanding of data storytelling using dashboards
+- Improved understanding of data storytelling using dashboards.
-- Understood the importance of user-focused dashboard design
+- Understood the importance of user-focused dashboard design.
 ## Future Improvements
-- Introduce recommendation-based insights for better decision-making
+- Introduce recommendation-based insights for better decision-making.
-- Add more interactive features and drill-down options
+- Add more interactive features and drill-down options.
-- Work with larger datasets for deeper analysis
+- Work with larger datasets for deeper analysis.
 - Enhance dashboards with more detailed insights and comparisons.
 ## Conclusion
 This project highlights how data visualization can simplify complex nutrition and lifestyle data.
 It provides clear insights that help in understanding patterns and making better health-related decisions. this dashboard helps us understand the relationship between lifestyle, diet, physical activity, and health conditions, allowing better insights into how nutrition impacts overall health.